 One of the best things about Linkcity is our people.
 To celebrate this, we have launched a series of Q&As to showcase our diverse, talented team and the variety of roles available here.
-Last time we spoke to Alex Bull.
-This time, we hear from Leasha Newman, a Solicitor for Linkcity.
+This time we hear from Leasha Newman, a Solicitor at Linkcity UK.

 What does a normal day look like to you?

-A normal day is difficult to describe as every day is different and brings with it different challenges.
+A normal day is difficult to describe as every day is different and brings new challenges.
 Generally, I would spend my day reviewing and drafting project documents, which could include appointment contracts, NDAs, agreements for lease or lease documents (to name but a few).
-If we have an external law firm assisting on a project, I will also be liaising with them to provide instructions, ask for updates on progress and reviewing their work.
-There will also be an element of answering queries related to project work both internally and externally.
+If we have an external law firm assisting on a project, I will liaise with them to provide instructions, ask for updates on progress and review their work.
+There are also always queries related to project work both internally and externally which must be answered.

 What’s the biggest challenge in your role?

 Time management is definitely the biggest challenge.
-As an in-house lawyer we are often involved in multiple projects, so need to be able to deal with competing deadlines and manage client expectations to ensure that tasks are prioritised accordingly.
+As in-house lawyers, we are often involved in multiple projects, so need to be able to deal with competing deadlines and manage client expectations to ensure that tasks are prioritised accordingly.

 What are you most proud of since starting out at Linkcity?

 I am most proud of the progress I have made in terms of my legal work and being trusted enough to take a lead on elements of project work, even whilst I was a trainee, but even more so now as a qualified junior lawyer.
-This has helped to improve my confidence to trust in my own work.
+This has helped improve the confidence I have in my own work.

 What is a common misconception about your role?